Bytez-com/docs/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🔁 Steps to Reproduce

-Please describe exactly how to reproduce the problem:
+Please describe how to reproduce the problem:

-1. Go to '...'
-2. Click on '...'
-3. Scroll down to '...'
-4. See the error

 If applicable, include example input, commands, or code snippets: